Fyssion/reddit-relink-bot/README.md

 # Reddit ReLink

-Info about Reddit ReLink for Discord
+Reddit ReLink is a Discord bot that relinks Subreddit 'links' users have sent.

+For example:
+> Haha noob r/woooosh

+The bot replies with a link to 'woooosh' and the subreddit icon.

 ## Libraries
 discord.py - [Docs](https://discordpy.readthedocs.io) | [GitHub](https://github.com/Rapptz/discord.py) | [Discord Server](https://discord.gg/r3sSKJJ)